The Scandinavian Way: How to Apply the “Less Work, More Productivity” Mindset to Meeting Your Goals

 The biggest advantage of being an exempt employee is the assurance of receiving a secure and constant paycheck at the end of every pay cycle.
 Exempt employees are eligible to receive retirement benefits like pension, healthcare insurance, paid vacation time, sick leaves, etc. However, the downside of being an exempt employee is that they are not eligible to receive overtime payment, even if they work extra-long hours to complete the task assigned to them.

-An employee who is eligible to receive the overtime pay, as per the provisions of the FLSA, for all hours worked beyond 40 in a workweek, is a non-exempt employee.
+An employee who is eligible to receive overtime pay, as per the provisions of the FLSA, for all hours worked beyond 40 in a workweek, is a non-exempt employee.
 Employees who come under this category of employment need to be paid at least the federal minimum wage as per the FLSA or State law for each hour they work.
 The employee should be given overtime pay.
 This overtime pay is one-and-a-half times more than their hourly rate for any number of hours they work beyond 40 hours each week.

 Under the FLSA, an employee is non-exempt if he/she earns less than the weekly minimum wage of $684.